Citizen Science Identification of Isolated Blue Stellar Systems in the Virgo cluster: Locations and associations with known objects

 \subsection{Blue blobs associated with HI dark clouds}

 From our search, we have identified four BCs (all rank 1s) that appear to be the optical counterparts of previously known dark \hi clouds in the Virgo cluster.
+BC1230+0945 (BC6) was previously matched with one of these dark clouds by \citet{JoneBC6}, and simulations predict that these may be the sites of extragalactic star formation \citep{Ahvazi+2024}.
 Where possible, we confirmed these associations by matching the H$\alpha$ velocity of the blue blobs from the follow-up observations with HET with the \hi velocity of the clouds.
 We discuss each of the optical counterparts below.